I have a strong sense of God/Higher Power/Source (however I define that) in my life.

 I refrain from making decisions, such as overcommitting and putting high expectations on myself, that self-inflict high levels of intensity and stress in my life.

-I have a clear sense of the gifts and talents that God has given me.
+I have a clear sense of the gifts and talents that I have been given.

-I make good use of the gifts and talents that God has given me in the work/school/service I do.
+I make good use of the gifts and talents that I have been given in the work/school/service I do.

 I am satisfied with how my work/school/service is balanced with my personal life.